svanas/ladder/README.md

 # Ladder

-Incremental buying or selling of any crypto asset.
+Ladder is crypto trading software that will incrementally buy or sell any crypto asset (rather than opting for a single price).

 ## reason to be